top of page

 Expertise you can trust

-Qualifications
+Qualifications & background

-• Certified Grief Coach through the Grief Coach Academy
+• Certified Grief Coach, Grief Coach Academy

-• Graduate of Georgetown University's Organization Development program
+• Georgetown University, Organization Development Program graduate

 Credentials